AdobeDocs/analytics.en/help/admin/admin/reporting-activity.md

 ## Manage the reports queue

-Upon opening the Reporting Activity Manager, you will see a list of base report suites.
+When opening the Reporting Activity Manager, you will see a list of base report suites.
 Virtual report suites are not included in this view.

 ![reports queue](assets/reporting-activity1.png)